Trent Beretta: Dude Busters (2009–2010)

-SmackDown (2010–2012)
+SmackDown; NXT (2010–2013)

-On November 19, 2010, Caylen Croft was released from his contract, effectively ending The Dude Busters and turning Barreta into a singles competitor.
+On November 19, 2010, Caylen Croft was released from his contract, effectively ending the Dude Busters and turning Barreta into a singles competitor.
 After becoming a singles competitor, Barreta would largely be involved in lower-card feuds.
 During this period, a majority of his matches would be on Superstars, and when he appeared on SmackDown, he would almost always lose, only garnering a single win when appearing on SmackDown during his tenure in WWE.
 Barreta would continue to feud with Hawkins, whose partner Archer had also been released together with Croft.
 Both wrestlers would exchange wins in various matches on Superstars.
-Barreta would then feud with Drew McIntyre, even managing to earn an upset victory over McIntyre on the January 14, 2011, episode of SmackDown, his first singles win on the SmackDown brand since the breakup of The Dude Busters.
+Barreta would then feud with Drew McIntyre, even managing to earn an upset victory over McIntyre on the January 14, 2011, episode of SmackDown, his first singles win on the SmackDown brand since the breakup of the Dude Busters.

 In 2011, Barreta would largely be used as enhancement talent, mostly competing on Superstars and losing to various wrestlers such as Cody Rhodes, Jack Swagger, Tyler Reks, Ted DiBiase, Wade Barrett, Heath Slater, and Jinder Mahal.
 From April, Barreta would enter into a long rivalry with Tyson Kidd, but he found himself on the losing end in five singles matches against Kidd.
 However, Barreta managed a win over Kidd when he teamed with The Usos to beat Kidd, Justin Gabriel, and Heath Slater on the June 30, 2011, episode of Superstars.
 Barreta finally defeated Kidd in a singles match on the August 23 episode of NXT, his first match on NXT.

-NXT (2012–2013)

 In 2012, Barreta would exclusively wrestle on NXT, failing to wrestle on Raw or SmackDown.
 On NXT, Barreta formed an alliance with Yoshi Tatsu from December 2011, they feuded with Curt Hawkins and Tyler Reks; both teams managed to score one win apiece during the feud.
 Both teams would play pranks on each other, with Tatsu being locked in a closet and Reks' hands being superglued onto a video game controller.
 During this feud, Barreta would score rare singles wins over both Hawkins and Reks on consecutive episodes of NXT in January 2012.
 The feud ended when Hawkins and Reks defeated Barreta and Tatsu on the January 18 episode of NXT.
 Barreta disappeared from television after February 2012 due to a torn triceps, instead being confined to the "Where's Trent?" segments within the Z!
 True Long Island Story YouTube show.
 A video package on the September 12 episode of NXT acknowledged Barreta's six-month absence and the "Where's Trent" segments, scheduling his return on the September 19 episode of NXT, where he defeated Johnny Curtis.
 After trading wins with Kassius Ohno, Barreta was injured by Leo Kruger before the third match in the series.
 On January 11, 2013, Marasciulo was released from his WWE contract; with his last televised match for WWE being a disqualification win over Kruger due to Ohno's interference on the January 16, 2013, episode of NXT, which was taped before his release.